awslabs/amazon-kinesis-video-streams-signaling/README.md

 ## amazon-kinesis-video-streams-signaling

-The goal of the Signaling library is to enable control plane communication with the Amazon Kinesis Video Streams (KVS) service.
-Refer to [AWS KVS API Reference](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_Reference.html) and [WebRTC Websocket APIs](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-websocket-apis.html) for more details.
+The goal of the Signaling library is to enable communication with the Amazon Kinesis Video Signaling Service.
+Refer to
+[AWS KVS API Reference](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_Reference.html) and [WebRTC Websocket APIs](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-websocket-apis.html) for more details.